benGigaTech/python-grc-b/README.md

 - `MAIL_*`: Email server configuration settings
 - `NOTIFICATION_ENABLED`: Enable/disable email notifications (true/false)
 - `NOTIFICATION_HOUR`: Hour of the day to send daily notifications (0-23)
+- `RUN_FULL_SEED`: Whether to seed the database with initial data (true/false)
+- `DB_MIN_CONNECTIONS`: Minimum number of database connections in the pool (default: 5)
+- `DB_MAX_CONNECTIONS`: Maximum number of database connections in the pool (default: 25)

+### Test Environment Variables

+The test environment can be configured using these additional variables in `docker-compose.test.yml`:

+- `FLASK_CONFIG`: Set to 'testing' for test-specific configuration
+- `DB_HOST`: Set to 'db_test' to use the test database container
+- `PYTHONPATH`: Set to '/app' to ensure proper module imports during testing

 ## Project Structure